WWE Legends of WrestleMania

-WWE Legends of WrestleMania is a professional wrestling video game featuring legends of the professional wrestling promotion, World Wrestling Entertainment (WWE), who have appeared at WrestleManias I to XV in the 1980s and 1990s; during that time, WWE was known as the World Wrestling Federation (WWF).
-The game was released for the PlayStation 3 and Xbox 360.
-It was released in March 2009 to coincide with WrestleMania XXV.
+WWE Legends of WrestleMania is a professional wrestling video game featuring legends of the professional wrestling promotion, World Wrestling Entertainment (WWE), who have appeared at WrestleManias 1 to XV in the 1980s and 1990s; during that time, WWE was known as the World Wrestling Federation (WWF).
+The game was released for the PlayStation 3 and Xbox 360 in March 2009 to coincide with WrestleMania 25.
 The game was developed by Yuke's and published by THQ, the same developer and publisher for the WWE SmackDown vs. Raw video game series.
-The WWE logo featured in the game was a slight modification of the pre-1990 WWF logo.
-Unlike all other WWE Smackdown vs Raw games released, this game was not ported over to the PlayStation 2 or Wii.
+The retro WWE logo featured in the game was a slight modification of the 1980s and early 1990s WWF logo to match the letter design of the current logo.
+Unlike all other WWE Smackdown vs. Raw games released, this game was not ported over to the PlayStation 2 or Wii.

 Gameplay

 Match gameplay

 The game features a new grapple-based combo fighting system.
 To differentiate itself from the SmackDown series, Legends of WrestleMania focuses more on arcade-style gameplay (similar to WWF WrestleFest) with only the D-pad (or left analog stick) and the four face buttons needed on the gamepad.
 During play, the player's HUD features a health bar and a number between one and three.
 After successful chains of attacks, the number increases with more devastating moves now available.
 After completing the third level of moves, the wrestler's finishing move can then be performed.
 Continuous chains of moves are performed by pressing a button allocated by the screen before the player's opponent can.
 If the opponent beats the player at this, then the move is blocked and the chain is broken.
 Each wrestler has five taunts, which will either increase his health meter or his speed, among others.
 In addition, when a wrestler is being pinned, a meter displays that determines how likely it is for the opponent to kick out of the pin.
 Unlike the WWE SmackDown games, a submission meter is the only indication to specific damaged body parts, as opposed to a body model located in the HUD.

 Managers play a significant part of the game, and interfere on behalf of their clients.
 Four such managers appear in the game: Bobby Heenan, Jimmy Hart, Mr. Fuji, and Paul Bearer.
 Features similar to the SmackDown series such as create-a-legend mode and online gameplay are also featured in the game.
 There are many new moves created for this game, along with most moves that appeared in Smackdown vs. Raw 2009.
-Most moves were used for SmackDown vs. Raw 2010.
+Most moves were used for SvR 2010.
 A new mode featured is the WrestleMania Tour where classic WrestleMania matches can be recreated with classic WWE footage included to introduce the bout.
-The game also includes a feature to import the full playable roster from WWE SmackDown vs. Raw 2009 (excluding Big Daddy V, Chuck Palumbo, Elijah Burke, Lance Cade, Paul London, Trevor Murdoch, the Masked Man and Tony).
+The game also includes a feature to import the full playable roster from SvR 09 (excluding Big Daddy V, Chuck Palumbo, Elijah Burke, Lance Cade, Paul London, Trevor Murdoch, the Masked Man and Tony).